Iran’s Khamenei promises ‘Israel will be punished’ for Syria strike

 Ayatollah Ali Khamenei has promised revenge for an Israeli air raid in Syria that killed senior military officers.

-Iran’s supreme leader declared on Tuesday that “Israel will be punished” for the attack that killed members of the Revolutionary Guards, including two generals, at the Iranian embassy in Damascus.
+Iran’s supreme leader declared on Tuesday that “Israel will be punished” for the attack the previous day that killed members of the Revolutionary Guards, including two generals, at the Iranian embassy compound in Damascus.
 The attack and rhetoric have raised concern that Israel’s war in Gaza threatens to escalate major conflict across the region.

 Keep readinglist of 3 items